 - 2 MIN READ

-Kevin Lamarque (Reuters) – Republicans within the U.S. Senate were dealt some other blow of their attempt to repeal Obamacare on Friday.
-Senate Majority Leader Mitch McConnell seems down as President Trump speaks at some point of an assembly with Senate Republicans to speak about health care on the White House.
-At the same time, the keeper of the Senate’s regulations stated sure provisions in their healthcare invoice, together with defunding Planned Parenthood, couldn’t be blanketed.
+Kevin Lamarque (Reuters) – Republicans within the U.S. Senate were dealt another blow in their attempt to repeal Obamacare on Friday.
+Senate Majority Leader Mitch McConnell seems down as President Trump speaks at some point at an assembly with Senate Republicans to speak about health care at the White House.
+At the same time, the keeper of the Senate’s regulations stated that provisions in their healthcare invoice and defunding Planned Parenthood couldn’t be blanketed.

 The Senate parliamentarian decided some provisions in the Better Care Reconciliation Act violate the Byrd Rule that calls for backers on the way to muster 60 votes, in step with a memo published by the Senate Committee on the Budget website.